ILOVEYOU: Background

-Architecture
+Technical details

-De Guzman wrote ILOVEYOU in VBScript, and the Windows Script Host is utilized to run the code.
+De Guzman wrote ILOVEYOU in the programming language VBScript.
+The Windows Script Host is used by Windows to run its code.
 ILOVEYOU was distributed through malicious email attachments.
-The worm was found in emails with the subject "ILOVEYOU" and a message of "Kindly check the attached love letter from me."
+The worm was found in emails with the subject "ILOVEYOU" and a message of "kindly check the attached LOVELETTER coming from me."
 The attachment LOVE-LETTER-FOR-YOU.TXT.vbs contained the worm.

-Upon opening the file, the worm copies itself into relevant directories so it will be run upon reboot of the computer.
+Upon opening the file, the worm creates copies of itself that are run upon reboot of the computer.
 Two of the three copies masquerade as legitimate Microsoft Windows library files, named MSKernel32.vbs and Win32DLL.vbs.
 The other copy retains the original LOVE-LETTER-FOR-YOU.TXT.vbs name.
+The worm also removes a 10-second timeout for scripts set in the Windows Registry, so it can continue to run without constraints.

 The worm attempts to download a trojan horse named WIN-BUGSFIX.exe.
 To achieve this, the victim's Internet Explorer homepage is set to a URL that downloads the trojan upon opening the browser.
 If the download is successful, the trojan is set to run upon reboot and the Internet Explorer homepage is set to a blank page.
-The trojan fulfils Guzman's primary aim by stealing passwords.
+The trojan fulfills de Guzman's primary aim by stealing passwords.

 The worm sends its trademark email to all contacts in the victim's address book.
-To prevent multiple emails being sent to one person from each successive run of the worm, a registry key is generated for each address book entry once an email has been sent.
-The worm will only send an email if the registry key is not present.
+The worm records which address book entries it has sent emails to, so only one email is sent to each contact even if the worm is run multiple times.
 This also allows for emails to be sent to new contacts placed in the address book.
 ILOVEYOU also has the capability to spread via Internet Relay Chat channels.

 The worm searches connected drives for files to modify.
-All VBScript files it finds (.vbs, .vbe) are overwritten with the worm's code.
+All VBScript files it finds, which have the file extensions .vbs and .vbe, are overwritten with the worm's code.
 Files with extensions .jpg, .jpeg, .js, .jse, .css, .wsh, .sct, and .hta are replaced with copies of the worm that have the same base file name but appended with the .vbs extension.
 Copies for .mp2 and .mp3 files are similarly produced, but the original files are hidden instead of removed.